 While 26 inches is considered the “standard” wheel size in the mountain bike industry, 29-inch wheels are fast on their heels.
 Recently, another wheel size has been garnering a lot of attention.
-Referred to as 650B, the 27.5-inch wheel fits right in between the 26- and 29-inch offerings.
+Sometimes referred to as 650B, the 27.5-inch wheel fits right in between the 26- and 29-inch offerings.

 With so many wheel sizes, you might be wondering which one is best for you.
 You're not alone.
 Read on to learn a bit more about each option, and why it may—or may not—suit your needs.